PierreBeucher/k8s.training.crafteo.io/src/production/probes.md

 ## Startup probe

-Add a Readiness Probe on Vote container (keep Liveness and Readiness Probes).
+Add a Startup Probe on Vote container (keep Liveness and Readiness Probes).
 Use a similar method as before to test behavior.